varunyn/sonarQube_workshop/LabGuide300.md

 This is the first of several labs that are part of the **Continous Code Inspection with Sonar Qube.** This workshop will walk you through how to manage application lifecycle and do code review using sonarQube.

+**_To log issues_**, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ## Objectives

+- Run the job to see the new analysis in SonarQube.
+- Create issue in Developer Cloud Service
 - Fix the issue in code
-- Run the job to see the new analysis
-- Close issue.
+- Close issue in Developer Cloud Service.

 ## Required Artifacts